succinctlabs/op-succinct/book/advanced/prove-scripts.md

 ## Generating Aggregation Proofs

-The `agg.rs` binary aggregates multiple range proofs into a single aggregation proof.
+The `agg.rs` binary aggregates multiple compressed range proofs into a single aggregation proof.
+This allows you to verify the state transition for a large block range with a single on-chain verification.

+### How Aggregation Works

+1. The binary loads the specified range proofs from `data/fetched_proofs/`
+2. Each range proof is verified to ensure validity
+3. The proofs are aggregated into a single proof that attests to the entire block range
+4. The aggregation proof can be submitted on-chain for efficient verification

 ### Usage